Abrar-Muhammad/quantum-computing-project/Simulations.md

 # How These Simulations Prove Light Can Be Used as Qubits
-You ran two quantum simulations:
+We ran two quantum simulations:

 1 Superposition Simulation using a Hadamard gate